colorwheeloflife/translink/README.md

   After cloning the repo run "npm install" in the CLI to install dependency packages.

 Getting Started:
   This project has two start scripts to fire up.
 The first is for the client application.
-The second is for the server that do the calls to the Translink API.
+The second is for the server that makes the calls to the Translink API.

   1) In root directory, enter "npm start" to run.